Honors Contract Courses

 - To hold students to the Honors Contract Course Agreement.

 - To fill out a progress report mid-semester and final evaluation.

-January 25: Contract course proposal form is due (see link above).
-The student will complete this form. *HIM psychology or HIM nursing students do not need to fill out a contract course proposal form.
+January 23: Contract course proposal form is due (see link above).
+The student will complete this form. *HIM nursing and psychology students do not need to fill out a contract course proposal form.

-April 23: All projects should be turned in to the faculty member unless prior arrangements have been made.
-Additionally, student self-evaluation form is due.
+April 21: All projects should be turned in to the faculty member unless prior arrangements have been made.

-** Psychology and Nursing students complete contract courses through Honors in the Major.
+** Nursing and Psychology students complete contract courses through Honors in the Major.

 Here is a short video outlining expectations for faculty role in contract courses: